dewiz-xyz/merkle-distributor/README.md

 ## Deploy Merkle distributor

-First, set-up the configuration variables using Harhad:
+First, set-up the configuration variables using Hardhat:

 `npx hardhat vars set XXX_PRIVATE_KEY`

 `npx hardhat vars set XXX_RPC_URL`

-`npx hardhat vars set TENDERLY_CHAIN_ID`

 Note: Replace `XXX` above with either `TENDERLY` or `ETH` depending on where you want to deploy.
 This is done in order to be explicit and to avoid mixing keys.

+If using Tenderly Virtual Testnets, provide the corresponding chain-id:

+`npx hardhat vars set TENDERLY_CHAIN_ID`

 Deploy the `MerkleDistributor` contract:
  - 1st param: the address of the token to be airdropped